jshaker000/mandlebrot_explorer/README.md

 *y* / *u*    to fine zoom

 *[* / *]* to increase or decrease the amount of iterations done.
-Decreasing the iterations reduces sharpness but greatly speeds up rendering
-It could be nice to allow the image to be blurry while you find an area of interest, then sharpen for desired effect
+Decreasing the iterations reduces sharpness but greatly speeds up rendering.
+It could be nice to allow the image to be blurry while you find an area of interest, speed drawing, then sharpen for desired effect

-*i* / *o* increases or decreases the amount of modulo blending
+*i* / *o* increases or decreases the amount of modulo blending.
+This is crucial to get things to look coherent at different zoom levels.

 *m* toggles to 'modulo view'